ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

 ```
 > yum -y install heketi
 ```
 - Confirm that port 8080 is not already in use. (`netstat -an | grep 8080`)  The heketi server uses port 8080 by default, but that can be changed in the `/etc/heketi/heketi.json` configuration file.
-(If you run the heketi server on an ICP master node, you will need to a port other than 8080 since the ICP admin console process uses 8080.)
+(If you run the heketi server on an ICP master node, you will need to use a port other than 8080 since the ICP admin console process uses 8080.)

-- Make sure the options in `/usr/lib/systemd/system/heketi.service` use double-dash (--) rather than a single dash (-).
+- Make sure the command line options in `/usr/lib/systemd/system/heketi.service` use double-dash (--) rather than a single dash (-).
 It is likely the only option will be --config.

 - Set up passwordless `ssh` between the heketi server node and all of the gluster server nodes for the gluster cluster to be managed.
 ```